Koh Tao Diving Tours

 Description

-Green Rock is located just north of Koh Tao near Koh Nangyuan and is famous for its maze of underwater tunnels and swim-throughs.
+Green Rock is located just north of Koh Tao on the furthest tip of neighboring Koh Nangyuan and is famous for its maze of underwater tunnels and swim-throughs.
 Large granite boulders create a dramatic underwater landscape filled with cracks, caverns and passageways that divers can explore.

-This dive site offers excellent topography and is particularly enjoyable for divers who like exploring rock formations.
+This dive site offers excellent topography and is particularly enjoyable for divers who like exploring rock formations and testing their underwater buoyancy control.
 The shallow sections are covered with coral growth, while deeper sandy patches host a variety of marine life.

 Marine Life

 Green Rock is known for titan triggerfish, moray eels and blue-spotted stingrays.
-Schools of rabbitfish, groupers and batfish are common, while nudibranchs and pipefish are often spotted by attentive divers.
+Schools of rabbitfish, groupers and angelfish are common, while nudibranchs and scorpionfish can be spotted by attentive divers.

 Twins & Buoyancy World – Koh Tao Dive Site